-In November 2018, the Constitution Revision Commission proposal #13 to end live greyhound racing in Florida was approved by 69.1% of voters.
-This initiative phases out commercial dog racing in connection with wagering by December 31, 2020.
-Other gaming activities are not affected.
+In November 2018, Constitution Revision Commission proposal #13 to end greyhound racing was approved by 69.1% of voters.
+This initiative phases out commercial dog racing in connection with wagering by 2020.
+Other gaming activities were not affected.
+Live greyhound racing ended effective December 31, 2020.